dannyfa/Inflationary_Flows/README.md

 The above command will run MCMC sampling experiments with default values for the PR-Preserving schedule.
 To run same experiment for PR-Reducing case, adjust values passed on to `--tmax` and `--net_eps_cd` flags to match maximum integration time and compressed dimension variance values repectively for specific network being used (see **Tables 4,6 of Appendix B.4.1**).
-Additionally, for PR-Reducing experiments, we used a step size of 0.001, as highlighted in ** Appendix B.7 **.
+Additionally, for PR-Reducing experiments, we used a step size of 0.001, as highlighted in **Appendix B.7**.

 Our MCMC experiments utilize a pre-existing HMC implementation compatible with torch modules (see [hamitorch project repository](https://github.com/AdamCobb/hamiltorch)).
-Additionally, for MCMC experiments, only SINGLE GPU is supported and we are unable to resume experiment from previously running chains.
-Finally, as explained in ** Appendix B.7 ** our MCMC sampling times are VERY LONG (~2 to 4 weeks to pass burn-in).
+Additionally, for MCMC experiments, <em> only single GPU </em> is supported and we are unable to resume experiment from previously running chains.
+As explained in **Appendix B.7**, our MCMC sampling times are VERY LONG (~2 to 4 weeks to pass burn-in).
 Therefore, we highly recommend running multiple chains in parallel and using a compute system that can reliably accomodate these very long sampling times.

+Finally, our MCMC script will save both final samples (without burn in phase), as well as complete sampling trajectories (during <em> both </em> burn in and actual sampling phases).
+Sampling trajectories are saved to a separate subdirectory named `trajs_outdir` and are saved under `curr_params_##.npz` files where `##` corresponds to global step number.
+To re-create trajectories from these files, one should load files in order and group results by trajectory length.
+Final samples are saved to specified output directory, under files named `sampled_zs.npz` and `sampled_weights.npz`.
+Samples showcased in manuscript correspond to posterior GMM component weights (`sampled_weights.npz`).
+Posterior z samples are generated and saved but not utilized (i.e., since z is a nuisance variable here).

 ## Running (Additional) Toy 2D alpha-shape or 3D mesh experiments